dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Running-the-Application.md

 For local testing, the easiest way to go is to use `ClusterConfiguration.LocalhostPrimarySilo()` helper method.
 The configuration object is then passed to a new instance of `SiloHost` class, that can be initialized and started after that.

-You can create an empty consol application project targeting .NET Framework 4.6.1 or higher for hosting a silo.
+You can create an empty console application project targeting .NET Framework 4.6.1 or higher for hosting a silo.
 Add the `Microsoft.Orleans.Server` NuGet meta-package to the project.

 ```